ripred/ButtonGestures/README.md

     * Triple press short (triple click)            ---> call func5
     * Triple press long  (triple click and hold)   ---> call func6

 Easy to use.
 Includes two sample sketches.
-The first sketch shows how to use the basic functions.
-The second sketch shows how to register callback functions that will be called for a given gesture.
+The first sketch shows how to use the basic functions in a polled manner.
+The second sketch shows how to register callback functions that will be autmatically called for up to 6 different gestures!